Homepage look and feel

 3. Publish the article and view it.
 If your snippet is working, you'll see a list of the articles with the tag you used.
 If it's not working, be sure you have at least one API key, and be sure that the a href path matches your knowledge base.
 Reach out to our support team if you're having issues.

-Now that all the architecture is built for the list, let's add it to the home page.
-How to do this depends on how your knowledge base has been customized already and where you'd like to add the list:
+Now that all the architecture is built for the list, let's add it to the homepage.
+How to do this depends on where you'd like to add the list:

 If you want to add the new list into your Home Page Right column: